 The ongoing conflict between Russia and Ukraine has no direct effect to the Group.
-The extent to which the ongoing conflict will affect the Group will depend on future developments, including the actions and decisions taken or not taken by the Organization of the Petroleum Exporting Countries and other oil producing countries, international community and the Philippine government, which are highly uncertain and cannot be quantified nor determined as at March 8, 2023.
+The extent to which the ongoing conflict will affect the Group will depend on future developments, including the actions and decisions taken or not taken by the Organization of the Petroleum Exporting Countries and other oil producing countries, international community and the Philippine government, which are highly uncertain and cannot be quantified nor determined as at March 6, 2024.

-The Group's total gas and oil is higher by 41% in 2022 as compared in 2021.
+The Group's total gas and oil is higher by 16% and 41% in 2023 and 2022, respectively.